Advanced Search

 • Available Online: 2026-01-04

-• Objective In short packet communication scenarios of the Industrial Internet of Things (IIoT), devices face limited energy while some require timely transmissions, making real-time performance challenging.
-To address this challenge, this paper analyzes the information freshness in energy-harvesting (EH) networks, revealing the influence of energy storage, access strategies, and packet block length on the age of information (AoI).
-The goal is to develop effective optimization schemes for practical IIoT communication system design.
-Methods This paper develops an accurate system model based on short packet communication theory, random access mechanisms, and EH models.
-By characterizing the charging and discharging process of the energy queue as a Markov chain, the steady-state distribution of different energy states is derived, and a general expression for the average AoI is further obtained.
-Based on this, a mathematical optimization problem is formulated to minimize the average AoI.
-To enhance practical relevance, two extreme cases of battery capacity are examined.
-For the minimum battery capacity, a closed-form analytical solution for the optimal packet generation probability is derived.
-For the ideal infinite battery capacity, the packet generation probability and packet block length are jointly optimized, yielding closed-form optimal solutions for both parameters.
-Finally, extensive simulation results illustrate the average AoI performance under various network parameter settings, thereby demonstrating the performance gains achieved through parameter optimization.
-Results and Discussions This paper derives an analytical expression for the average AoI and investigates its optimization under two extreme cases of battery capacity.
-Under minimum battery capacity, the optimal probability must balance update frequency and channel collision (Fig. 5).
-The optimal packet generation probability decreases with increasing network size, significantly improving the average AoI (Theorem 1; Fig. 6).
-In the ideal infinite battery scenario, both block length and packet generation probability affect the average AoI (Fig. 7).
-With a fixed packet generation probability, optimizing the block length reduces AoI, indicating the existence of an optimal block length that balances reliability and energy consumption.
-Similarly, when the block length is fixed, a low generation probability results in infrequent and delayed updates, whereas a high probability increases the collision under the energy-sufficient regime (ESR) but facilitates more efficient utilization of energy and channel resources under the energy-limited regime (ELR).
-The joint optimization of block length and packet generation probability is consistent with the optimal solution obtained via exhaustive search (Theorem 2; Fig. 8).
-The optimal block length increases with network size; and under ELR, the optimal packet generation probability remains 1, while it decreases with network size to balance update frequency and collision risk (Fig. 9, Fig. 10).
-Finally, the average AoI varies with the energy arrival rate and discusses the impact of battery capacity and packet generation probability on system performance (Fig. 11).
-Conclusions Under minimum battery capacity, the average AoI can be minimized by adjusting the packet generation probability to its theoretical optimal value.
-In the scenario of ideal infinite battery capacity, both the packet generation probability and the block length must be set simultaneously to their respective theoretical optimal values to achieve the optimal average AoI.
-Theoretical analysis indicates that the selection of the optimal block length requires a trade-off between error rate and energy consumption.
-Within the ELR, if the optimal block length of the packet is preconfigured, energy buffer supporting only one transmission is sufficient, allowing nodes to effectively adapt to external energy supply limitations.
-Furthermore, nodes should actively access the channel to fully utilize the available energy and ensure timely information updates, thereby achieving the optimal average AoI.
-In contrast, if energy is abundant or in large scale networks, nodes need to balance the trade-off between channel collision and update frequency by adjusting the packet generation probability to its optimal value in order to minimize the average AoI.
-Simulation results further validate the theoretical optimization strategy, showing that the optimized LoRa network significantly improves timeliness, providing theoretical guidance for the design of low-power short packet communication systems.
+• Objective In short-packet communication scenarios for the Industrial Internet of Things (IIoT), devices operate under stringent energy constraints, whereas certain applications require timely data delivery, which makes real-time performance difficult to guarantee.
+To address this issue, this study analyzes information freshness in Energy Harvesting (EH) networks and examines the effects of energy storage capacity, random access strategies, and packet block length on the Age of Information (AoI).
+The objective is to provide effective optimization guidelines for the design of practical IIoT communication systems.
+Methods An accurate system model is established based on short-packet communication theory, random access mechanisms, and EH models.
+The charging and discharging processes of the energy queue are characterized as a Markov chain, from which the steady-state distribution of energy states is derived, followed by a general expression for the average AoI.
+A mathematical optimization problem is then formulated to minimize the average AoI.
+To improve practical applicability, two extreme battery-capacity scenarios are considered.
+For the minimum battery capacity case, a closed-form analytical solution for the optimal packet generation probability is obtained.
+For the ideal infinite battery capacity case, the packet generation probability and packet block length are jointly optimized, yielding closed-form optimal solutions for both parameters.
+Extensive simulations are conducted to evaluate the average AoI under different network parameter settings and to verify the effectiveness of the proposed optimization strategies.
+Results and Discussions An analytical expression for the average AoI is derived, and its optimization is investigated under two extreme battery-capacity conditions.
+For the minimum battery capacity case, the optimal packet generation probability balances update frequency and channel collision (Fig. 5).
+As the network size increases, the optimal packet generation probability decreases, which significantly improves the average AoI (Theorem 1; Fig. 6).
+For the ideal infinite battery capacity case, both packet block length and packet generation probability affect the average AoI (Fig. 7).
+With a fixed packet generation probability, optimizing the packet block length reduces the AoI, which indicates the existence of an optimal block length that balances transmission reliability and energy consumption.
+When the packet block length is fixed, a low packet generation probability leads to infrequent updates and increased delay, whereas a high probability increases collision in the Energy-Sufficient Regime (ESR) but enables more efficient utilization of energy and channel resources in the Energy-Limited Regime (ELR).
+Joint optimization of the packet block length and packet generation probability is consistent with the solution obtained via exhaustive search (Theorem 2; Fig. 8).
+The optimal packet block length increases with network size.
+In the ELR, the optimal packet generation probability remains equal to one, whereas it decreases with network size to balance update frequency and collision risk (Fig. 9, Fig. 10).
+In addition, the average AoI varies with the energy arrival rate, which reveals the effects of battery capacity and packet generation probability on overall system performance (Fig. 11).
+Conclusions For the minimum battery capacity case, the average AoI is minimized when the packet generation probability is set to its theoretical optimal value.
+Under ideal infinite battery capacity, both the packet generation probability and the packet block length must be jointly configured to their respective theoretical optimal values to achieve the minimum average AoI.
+Theoretical analysis shows that the selection of the optimal packet block length requires a trade-off between decoding error probability and energy consumption.
+In the ELR, when the packet block length is preconfigured to its optimal value, an energy buffer supporting a single transmission is sufficient, which allows network nodes to adapt effectively to external energy supply limitations.
+Network nodes should actively access the channel to fully utilize harvested energy and maintain timely information updates, thereby achieving the optimal average AoI.
+In contrast, under abundant energy conditions or in large-scale networks, network nodes should adjust the packet generation probability to balance channel collision and update frequency.
+Simulation results further confirm the proposed optimization strategy and demonstrate that the optimized LoRa network significantly improves information timeliness, which provides theoretical guidance for the design of low-power short-packet communication systems.

 • loading